STiXzoOR/up-flightfinder-v2/README.md

       - `--nodemailer-user`: nodemailer smtp email.
       - `--nodemailer-password`: nodemailer smtp password.

-    **NOTE:** Mailgun and nodemailer can't be used together.
+    **NOTE #1:** Mailgun and nodemailer can't be used together.
 Use only one of them.

+    **NOTE #2:** If you are using your Gmail account for the nodemailer, make sure to configure your account to allow [Less Secure Apps](https://www.google.com/settings/security/lesssecureapps) and complete the [Captcha Enable](https://accounts.google.com/b/0/displayunlockcaptcha) challenge.

     Example: `python generate_dotenv.py --database-user flightfinder --database-password test-flight`